Suggestion: Watch the 10 minutes video tutorial before reading this article

 d.
 You should, preferably, not already launched your products in China

-Further, you must also provide business registration documents, ID of the major shareholders and directors.
+Further, you must also provide business registration documents, the ID of the major shareholders and directors.

 You will need to apply, before you can set up a JD Worldwide store.
 Notice that this process is manual, and can take weeks or even months.